 That same year, Omnipollo teamed up with Tired Hands on an IPA brewed with oats, wheat, and lactose sugar.
 It was fermented on strawberries and vanilla beans, and hopped to the gills with Mosaic and Citra.
 They called their creation simply “Milkshake.”
 And thus, a style was born.

 Omnipollo and Tired Hands continued to collaborate over the years, creating Strawberry Milkshake IPA, Mango Milkshake IPA, and others.
 Meanwhile, brewers across the country and around the world have been trying their hands at the style.
-From WeldWerks Brewing in Colorado, to Austin Brothers Beer Co. in Texas, to Sixpoint Brewery in Brooklyn, to The Booth Brewing Co. in Seoul, milkshake IPAs have proven they are a movement.
+From WeldWerks Brewing in Colorado, to Austin Brothers Beer Co. in Michigan, to Sixpoint Brewery in New York, to The Booth Brewing Co. in Seoul, Korea, milkshake IPAs have proven they are a movement.

 “A large contingent of brewers are making milkshake IPAs that are also in the hazy, New England IPA camp as well, drawing on techniques from that other style to create something new,” Carbaugh says.
 “What WeldWerks is doing with like their Double Peach Milkshake IPA is heavily influenced by their Juicy Bits series, and their whole lineup of New England IPAs.”